binliu-base/FCND-T1P2-3D-Motion-Planning/README.md

 # FCND - 3D Motion Planning

-# 1. Project Overview
+### 1. Project Overview
-This project is a continuation of the Backyard Flyer project where we executed a simple square shaped flight path.
-In this project we will integrate the techniques that we have learned throughout the last several lessons to plan a path through an urban environment.
-Check out the [project rubric](https://review.udacity.com/#!/rubrics/1534/view) for more detail on what constitutes a passing submission.
+Goal of this project is to integrate the techniques that we have learned to create a planning solution, Which plan and generate safe and smooth trajectories for a simulated drone through an urban environment in a simulator.

-## 1.1 The 2.5D map of the simulator environment is in colliders.csv
+##### 1.1 The 2.5D map of the urban environment is in colliders.csv
+The colliders.csv file that we used is a 2.5D grid representation showing downtown San Francisco at roughly one meter resolution.
+We read the global home location from the first line of the colliders.csv file and set that position as global home (self.set_home_position()).
+Starting from the third row is the obstacles data in the map, Position of each obstacle is represented by discrete X,Y,Z coordinates, Size of each obstacle is represented by halfSizeX,halfSizeY,halfSizeZ.

 [2.5D map](https://...
 FIXME)